apfeltee/reddpics/README.md

 ----

-Since reddpics uses httprb, redd, and trollop, you need to install them before you can use it:
+Since reddpics uses httprb, redd, nokogiri, and trollop, you need to install them before you can use it:

-    gem install http redd trollop
+    gem install http redd trollop nokogiri

 After that, usage is as simple as it gets: